Draft Counseling with the Military Selective Service Act: Boards, Rights, Resistance, Conscience, and Politics

 For the most part, draft law is likely stable for now.
 Other than if a war is about to start, I don’t think most political forces are interested in taking up the subject for any content most of us would notice.
 Congress isn’t willing to do much on it or even to debate it, the military is not likely to use a draft without Presidential approval, and there isn't much reason for courts to rule on draft issues.
 A surprising court ruling was reported in news media in early , but I don’t think much will come of it once it runs its legal course.
 What can make a major difference is a war or kindred national emergency.

 Proposals come up every once in a while.
 In March, 2020, one publisher anticipated a proposal that could include total abolishment, drafting women, drafting for advanced skill sets and therefore collecting information on people’s skill sets, drafting everyone for military and civilian service, and drafting industry (I’m not sure why that’s there since that authority has existed for decades).
+A history professor suggested in a prospect of including women.

 Framework and National Emergency